ubuntu/snappy-playpen/CONTRIBUTING.md

 # Contributing to Snappy Playpen

-Snappy Playpen is a learning project, so we don't place too many restrictions on the projects add to it.
+Snappy Playpen is a learning project, so we don't place too many restrictions on the projects that are added to it.

 ## Best practices